 Dr. Karla J. Doepke received her training in child-clinical psychology from West Virginia University.
-She completed an internship at Johns Hopkins School of Medicine's Kennedy Krieger Institute, and a postdoctoral fellowship at Emory University School of Medicine.
-Her research and training includes research-to-practice issues, evaluating the efficacy of prevention and intervention programs, autism, and the efficacy of training models.
+She completed an internship at Johns Hopkins School of Medicine & Kennedy Krieger Institute, and a postdoctoral fellowship at Emory University School of Medicine.
+Her research interests include research-to-practice issues, evaluating the efficacy of prevention and intervention programs, autism, and how language choice influences perceptions.
 She received over \$2,000,000 in grants for her research and practice activities.
-Dr. Doepke is also the director of The Autism Place at Illinois State, which is supported by grants, donations, and the University.
-She supervises trainees in PSY 436A05 Practicum: Psychosocial Assessment and Intervention and the PSY 590 advanced practica.
+Dr. Doepke is also the director of The Autism Place at Illinois State University, which is supported by grants, donations, and the University.
+She teaches various courses in assessment, consultation and treatment and supervises trainees in beginning and advanced practica.
 Dr. Doepke is a licensed clinical psychologist.